hectorBrown/site/content/blog/pend.md

 made large parts of the process much easier and more stable.
 Despite that, I'm glad I stuck with it, and I'm glad I tried the pendulum before I knew any of this stuff.
 It feels good and is much more rewarding to implement everything by yourself.
 I'd really recommend it, in general.

+Finally, a note on Lagrangian mechanics.
+There's something kind of strange and maybe a bit disturbing about seing "real-looking" motion emerge from the series of inscrutable equations above.
+Normally when I model a system, it comes together in pieces, and I can see what each force is doing.
+Here, there's no such process.
+I worked out the equations of motion on paper, inputted them, and watched the pendulum come to life.
+I'm not really sure what my point is here, apart from that least action is weird, and I think it's worth experiencing it for yourself.